erick-otenyo/common-geodjango-configs/README.md

 # My Common Geodjango configs
 A simple writeup of my codmmon settings/configurations in jump-starting and deploying a geodjango application.

+The procedures assume a linux OS, in my case Ubuntu 16.10.
+This should work fine with Ubuntu >=16.04.

 ## Install Python, Pip

+## Create and setup vitrtualenv and virtuallenvwrapper

 ## Install Django